dper/pumptweet/README.md

 Sources
 =======
 * The URL shortening code, `shorturl.py`, was written by **ksaver**.
 See <http://snipplr.com/view/40257/>.
 As stated in the file, it's in the Public Domain.
 * The HTML-stripping code, `MLStripper.py`, was written by **Eloff**.
 See <http://stackoverflow.com/questions/753052/strip-html-from-strings-in-python>.
+It has since been modified.